 Learn more about the Tivoli Housing Co-op.

-As just one manifestation of our commitment to integrity, the Tivoli Co-op is the highest scoring green building in the Eastern US and the third highest scoring nationwide, as documented by the US Green Building Council.
+As just one manifestation of our commitment to integrity, the Tivoli Co-op was the highest scoring green building in the Eastern US and the third highest scoring nationwide, as documented by the US Green Building Council.

 the best overview of green building on the web.